Question 1

 Which of the following is the correct expression of 123000000000?

-Explain: After the whole number, there are nine zeros, so we write `123xx10^9`.
+Explanation: After the whole number, there are nine zeros, so we write `123xx10^9`.
 The positive sign in the exponent indicates that there are nine zeros after the whole number.
-Conversely, if there is no positive sign, there will be nine zeros before the whole number.
+Conversely, if there is negative sign, there will be nine zeros before the whole number.
 However, to find the exponent which is expressed as answer, count the number of time you need to shift the number one digit to the right before the result is less than 10.
-Thus, 123000000000 needs to be shifted to the right 11 times before the result 1.23 is less than 10, so `1.23xx10^11`
+Thus, 123000000000 needs to be shifted to the right 11 times before the result 1.23 is less than 10, so `1.23xx10^11`.

 Question 4